SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

 ### Controlling Matter Thermostat device

-In a PuTTY session to the Matter hub, use the chip-tool to test the Matter thermostat device.Control the status of the thermostat MAD using `./chip-tool thermostat write min-heat-setpoint-limit 1100 <nodeID> 1`.
-The status can be checked by using `./chip-tool thermostat read min-heat-setpoint-limit <nodeID> 1`
+In a PuTTY session to the Matter hub, use the chip-tool to test the Matter thermostat device.Control the status of the thermostat MAD using `./chip-tool thermostat write min-heat-setpoint-limit 1100 <node_id> 1`.
+The status can be checked by using `./chip-tool thermostat read min-heat-setpoint-limit <node_id> 1`

    Ex: